AustralianBioCommons/ables/index.md

 3. Resources are planned and approached with a level of care appropriate to their status as limited and consumable resources.

+The support available includes access to computational and data infrastructure, specialist expertise, support to adopt best practices and share outputs effectively, and a community led and shared repository of bioinformatics software (i.e. tools and workflows).

 More details are available in the ABLeS publication:

 > **Gustafsson, Ove Johan Ragnar, Al Bkhetan, Ziad, Francis, Rhys & Manos, Steven.** (2023). *Enabling national step changes in bioinformatics through ABLeS, the Australian BioCommons Leadership Share (3.0).* Zenodo. [https://doi.org/10.5281/zenodo.10139651](https://doi.org/10.5281/zenodo.10139651)

-## ABLeS schemes
+## ABLeS project types

-### Scheme 1: Creation of reference data assets
+### Creation of reference data assets

-Research groups and consortia within the life sciences required dedicated compute capacity to allow them to efficiently construct reference data.
+ABLeS reference data allocations support research groups and consortia within the life sciences to access the dedicated compute capacity required to efficiently construct reference data.

-### Scheme 2: Production analysis
+### Production analysis

 Institutes, consortia and core facilities are increasingly facing issues scaling their in-house compute and data infrastructure to the questions, sample sizes, and data set sizes they are addressing as part of their research programs.
-ABLeS production allocations support these groups to implement and run their computational workflow approaches for omics data analysis at bigger scales.
+ABLeS production allocations support these groups to implement and run their computational workflow approaches for omics data analysis *at scale*.

-###  Scheme 3: Bioinformatics software accelerator
+### Software accelerator

 Software accelerator allocations will directly support the further development, installation, optimisation, testing and/or benchmarking of bioinformatics software.
-These allocations are intended to create a culture of best practice in software, helping bioinformaticians to effectively share and document their work, and make it FAIR (findable, accessible, interoperable and reusable).
+These allocations are intended to create a culture of best practice in software, helping bioinformaticians to effectively share and document their work, and make it [FAIR (findable, accessible, interoperable and reusable)](https://doi.org/10.1038/s41597-022-01710-x).

 ## Acknowledgements